tilkinsc/JSOTP/README.md

 ## Libraries Needed

-No external libraries are required to use any version of JOTP.
+No external libraries are required to use any version of JSOTP.
+However, only SHA1Hmac is included.
+SHA256 and SHA512 are very unsupported throughought everything.

 ## Configuration